evanjzou/stocks-nn/README.md

   python3 data_interpreter.py
   ```

-- An error may occur when using too long of a training duration that
+- A problem may occur when using too long of a training duration that
   will result in the following error:
   ```
   Traceback (most recent call last):